 Kimai is a time-tracking app with a long history.
-Its first version was released more than 10 years ago.
+Its first version was released 2006.
 Why do we mention that?
 Because we have seen so many services come and go in the last decade - trust us when we say: we’ll stick around.
 We never made a living from Kimai, it’s the fun that keeps us motivated to improve Kimai.
 We believe that’s one of the main reasons for Kimai’s success.

 We build Kimai for one purpose: tracking your working hours.
 Kimai supports an unlimited amount of users and timesheet entries, so you can handle all of your teams/departments in one easy-to-use installation.
 Kimai is web-based, so all you need is a PHP enabled webserver.
 It’s built with a responsive design, so you can even track times using your mobile device while you are on the go.
 Kimai is translated into multiple languages and missing translations can be added easily, using the open translation standard Xliff.

 Oh, and did we mention that you can create invoices from your timesheets within your browser?
 It has not only customizable invoice templates, Kimai can easily be extended in various ways.
 It’s build on the most popular and modern frameworks and has several extension points for your developers.